microsoft/mona-saas/docs/README.md

 ## What is the subscription configuration page?

-The Microsoft commercial marketplace provides your customers with a link to manage their subscription.
-In practice, this link redirects the customer to the same landing page that was used to initially purchase the subscription.
-It is on you, the publisher, to determine whether or not the subscription already exists and, if so, to redirect the customer to a page where they can configure their subscription.
+Microsoft provides a link to your subscribers allowing them to manage their subscriptions.
+In practice, this link redirects the user to the landing page (that Mona exposes) with a token that resolves to a subscription that already exists.
+As SaaS provider, it's your responsibility to check for this condition and, if necessary, provide a subscription management experience.
+Mona always checks for this condition and, if the subscription already exists, the user is redirected to the _subscription configuration page_.

-The subscription configuration page is where customers are redirected if they reach the landing page and their subscription already exists.

 * Mona will automatically replace `{subscription-id}` with the applicable subscription ID on redirect.